Socialtalents/docuflow/README.md

 ## Use Cases

 ### Schema Change Management
 Track and apply MongoDB schema changes across environments.
 DocuFlow enables database-as-code practices by storing schemas, indexes, and migrations in version control.
+Review database changes through pull requests just like application code.

 ### CI/CD Integration
 Incorporate DocuFlow into your continuous integration and deployment pipeline for automated database updates.
 Perfect for GitOps workflows and infrastructure as code practices.
+Enable code review processes for database changes before deployment.

 ### MongoDB DevOps
 Streamline MongoDB operations with file-based state management.
 Handle index changes, data migrations, and environment synchronization as part of your DevOps workflow.